SungChang/FiredDroid/README.md

     });
     ```

-  2. And, following code with FiredDroid(with Retrolambda) is equivalent to above:
+  2. And, following code with FiredDroid is equivalent to above:

     ```java
     Firebase firebase = new Firebase("https://example-xxxxx.firebaseio.com/").child("version");